Online Distance Learning

 - Establish a daily routine, with blocks of time set aside for school work and plenty of breaks too.

-- Use a to-do list or planner to help keep track of tasks – it’s hard to stay organised, so use tools to help
+- Use a to-do list or planner to help keep track of tasks – it’s hard to stay organised, so use tools to help.
+Office 365 has an easy-to-use to-do list app and also a powerful planner app).

 - Keep in touch with your teachers – let them know when you have completed tasks, or if you need help.